Steve Madison: The Young, Rich & Ready (2006-2007)

 On June 4, he made another WWE appearance losing to Chuck Palumbo on WWE Heat and broadcast on Monday Night Raw the next week.
 On June 7, a tag team match between him and Freedom Ryder against The Sheik and Maximum Capacity ended in a no-contest.
 The event was hosted by Pro Wrestling Fusion and held at the St. Lucie Country Fairgrounds in Fort Pierce, Florida.
-He also made debut appearance in Florida Championship Wrestling losing to René Dupreé on June 26.
+He also made his debut appearance in Florida Championship Wrestling losing to René Dupreé on June 26.
 Returning to FIP, he joined The Heartbreak Express and Seth Delay in a Four-on-Four Melbourne Street Fight to defeat Chasyn Rance, Kenny King, Mad Man Pondo and Ricky Vega on June 29.
 He defeated Danny Daniels on August 18 and teamed with Black Market to beat The YRR (Chasyn Rance, Kenny King and Jason Blade) with valets Rain & Becky Bayless in an "Anything Goes" Street Fight the next night.

 Steve Madison was part of the initial training team of Florida Championship Wrestling when it was moved from Deep South Wrestling in 2007.
 Madison was tasked with being in charge of teaching the Divas Division for FCW and is credited with the initial training of The Bella Twins, Nicole and Brianna.
 He also worked hands on with Natalya and Alicia Fox.
 Madison made several appearances on FCW house shows working as Doink the Clown against “Hacksaw” Jim Duggan, Carlito and Billy Kidman.
 Steve was responsible for the initial contact between Naofumi Yamamoto and World Wrestling Entertainment/ FCW.

 On November 10, 2007, he made a second FCW appearance as "Moose Madison" losing to "The Natural" Nick Nemeth with manager Big Rob.
 Madison was suspended from Florida Championship Wrestling in late-December, apparently following an argument with Steve Keirn, but was allowed to continue on as a trainer.
 He took part in New Japan Pro-Wrestling's 35th Anniversary 8-day tour that same month which started on December 2 in Fujisawa, Kanagawa and ended on December 9 in Aichi Prefecture.
 Madison was released from his WWE contract in mid December 2007 for unknown reasons and went on a hiatus from the professional wrestling scene.